-Apomorphine is used to treat the symptoms of Parkinson's disease.
-Find out how to take it safely and the possible side effects.
-Apomorphine is also called Movapo.
+• Apomorphine is used to treat the symptoms of Parkinson's disease.

-Apomorphine is used to treat the symptoms of Parkinson's disease.
+Apomorphine is used to treat the symptoms of Parkinson's.
 People with Parkinson's don't have enough of a chemical called dopamine.
 Apomorphine is thought to work by helping to restore the balance of dopamine in the brain.
+Read more about Parkinson's and medicines for Parkinson's.

 When is apomorphine used?